patrickkunka/mixitup/docs/mixitup.Config.layout.md

 ## Overview

-A group of properties relating to the layout of your container.
+A group of properties relating to the layout of the container.

 ## Members